itsDigvijaysing/What-I-Learned/IITH/Fraud analysis.md

 ![](Fraud%20analysis%20distribuition.png)

 - So basically they are saying that even if we check multiply starting digit of scientific notation it will follow the same distribution
 ![](Fraud%20analysis%20distribuition-1.png)
+So basically log is continuous that's why we use it.